ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 * Enable semantic interoperability of attestation semantics through information models about computing environments and trustworthiness.
 * Enable data structure interoperability related to claims, endpoint composition / structure, and end-to-end integrity and confidentiality protection mechanisms.
-* enable programmatic assessment of trustworthiness.
+* Enable programmatic assessment of trustworthiness.
 (Note: Mechanisms that manage risk, justify a level of confidence, or determine a consequence of an attestation result are out of scope).
+* Provide the building blocks, including Roles and Principals that enable the composition of service-chains/hierarchies and workflows that can create and appraise evidence about the trustworthiness of devices and services.
 * Use-case driven architecture and design (RATS use cases are summarized in {{-rats-usecases}}).
 * Terminology conventions that are consistently applied across RATS specifications.
 * Reinforce trusted computing principles that include attestation.